 You can do this.
 Now go and start writing!

 Have you considered the six elements of fiction in your story?
+Which one is the first you consider when you start a story?
 Let us know in the comments below!

 Need more plot help?
 After you practice this story element in the exercise below, check out my new book The Write Structure which helps writers make their plot better and write books readers love.
 Low price for a limited time!

 Take fifteen minutes and analyze your current work.
 Pick one of these elements (preferably not one you are familiar with) and apply it to your story.

 Best-Selling author Ruthanne Reid has led a convention panel on world-building, taught courses on plot and character development, and was keynote speaker for The Write Practice 2021 Spring Retreat.